* FTSE MIB and IBEX outperform

-LONDON, March 5 European shares steadied on Wednesday as the United States and Russia planned talks to ease tensions over Ukraine, while Spain and Italy outperformed on signs their economies were gathering strength.
+LONDON, March 5 (Reuters) - European shares were steady on Wednesday as the United States and Russia planned talks to ease tensions over Ukraine, while Spain and Italy outperformed on fresh signs of an economic rebound in those countries.

-The euro zone's blue-chip Euro STOXX 50 index closed flat at 3,135.97 points, but the Spanish and Italian markets - dubbed as the "periphery" by many investors compared to the "core" of Germany and France - fared better.
+The euro zone’s blue-chip Euro STOXX 50 index inched up 0.1 percent to 3,137.84 points, but the Spanish and Italian markets - dubbed by the “periphery” many investors, as compared to the “core” of Germany and France - fared better.

 The Milan and Madrid bourses rose after Markit composite purchasing managers’ indexes (PMIs) for Italy and Spain both beat forecasts and came in above the 50 mark that separates growth from contraction.

-Analysts said speculation about fresh action from the European Central Bank on Thursday to spur the region's economy and fend off the threat of ultra-low inflation was also acting as an extra support for European equities.
+Analysts added that speculation about fresh action from the European Central Bank on Thursday to spur the region’s economy and fend off the threat of ultra-low inflation was acting as an extra support for European equities.

 Andrea Williams, European equities fund manager at Royal London Asset Management, backed Italian and Spanish stocks such as Italian airport and motorway operator Atlantia, Spanish electricity grid operator Red Electrica and Spanish oil group Repsol.

 “We don’t have a lot of exposure to the periphery but I can see that their economies are improving,” said Williams.

 In spite of a hit to equity markets this week from Ukraine, European stock markets have maintained their upwards trajectory from last year, with the FTSEurofirst 300 up by around 2 percent after having risen 16 percent in 2013.